 Clinical and Translational Research

 The OCTR assists clinical and translational investigators in identifying scientific opportunities and in forging productive collaborations throughout the Hospital and the University of Pennsylvania.
-With the increasing complexities involved in conducting clinical and translational research, the OCTR develops and implements improvements in the clinical and administrative research infrastructure, including working with the leaders of the Committee for the Protection of Human Subjects, the Office of Research Compliance and Regulatory Affairs, the General Clinical Research Center and the Clinical Trials Office to support investigators in their efforts to translate laboratory advances to the clinic and back again to the bench.
+With the increasing complexities involved in conducting clinical and translational research, the OCTR develops and implements improvements in the clinical and administrative research infrastructure, including working with the leaders of the Committee for the Protection of Human Subjects, the Office of Research Compliance, the Clinical and Translational Research Center and the Clinical Research Support Office (CRSO) to support investigators in their efforts to translate laboratory advances to the clinic and back again to the bench.

 Clinical Trials Financial Management